gerdm/gerdm.github.io/content/posts/kalman-filter-primer.md

 $$
 {{< /math >}}

-Finally,
+Furthermore,
-the error variance-covariance matrix of the BLUP is
+the error variance-covariance matrix of the BLUP is defined by
 {{< math >}}
 $$
 \tag{EVC.1}